meet christine: Eating Disorder specialist & Art therapist in Philadelphia, PA

 Hi I’m Christine (She/Her)

-I help my clients find freedom, self-compassion, and clarity by equipping them with the tools they need to trust what their body needs.
+I help my clients find freedom, self-compassion, and clarity by equipping them with the tools they need to trust what their body needs and listen to their inner wisdom.

-First, we examine how societal standards are impacting how you feel in your body.
+First, we examine how societal standards and life experiences are impacting how you feel in your body.
 Then, we define what eating disorder recovery looks like to you.
-Through our work together, you’ll have the skills and confidence you need to have a healthier relationship with food.
+We’ll dig deep to uncover the emotional wounds from your past that might be negatively impacting your life.
+Through our work together, you’ll have the skills and confidence you need to have a healthier relationship with food and trust with yourself.

 I get it, I’ve been there too.
 Healing my own relationship with food didn’t happen until I understood how diet culture was affecting me.
 Intuitive eating and Health at Every Size were game changers for me.